More and More Parents are Spending Just as Much Time Choosing a Kindergarten as They Would a College

 Give Your Children a Reggio-Inspired Education

-Is your child getting ready to start kindergarten?
-Are you hoping to find a kindergarten that applies the Reggio Emilia teaching methods to support your child’s innate ability to learn on their own, without limits?
+Is your child getting ready to start pre kindergarten or Kindergarten through 3rd grade ?
+Are you hoping to find a school that applies the Reggio Emilia teaching methods to support your child’s innate ability to learn on their own, without limits?

 At Voyagers’ Community School, our goal is to provide students from infants to grade 12 with progressive, student-focused education.
 We empower students at every age to take a leading role in their own education.

-Students participate in crafting their education, following their interests, and discovering who they are and what their role in their community is.
+Students participate in crafting their education, following their interests, and discovering who they are and what their role is in their community.
 Our goal is to create lifelong, self-led learners who never stop asking questions and pursuing answers.

 Teachers encourage students to find the topics that are most interesting to them.
 The outcomes typically result in unique projects based on these interests and their own research into these topics.
 They become highly skilled readers, writers, and mathematicians with laudable creative and critical thinking skills.